YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/03_frame_mojits.rst

 #.
 Our frame mojit is configured to attach a CSS file to our page, so we’re still
    going to need to add the CSS file to our application.
-Based on the static URL to the asset trib.css, you can see that we’re using an application-level asset, so let’s create the file ``assets/trib.css`` with the following:
+Based on the static URL to the asset ``trib.css`` you can see that we’re using an application-level asset, so let’s create the file ``assets/trib.css`` with the following:

    .. code-block:: css